 Our residential ketamine rehab programme aims to heal mental, physical and spiritual health with a combination of therapeutic and leisure activities.
 We tailor our programme to each patient depending on their history of drug use, their current personal circumstances and their goals within treatment.
 Our clinically proven model involves a combination of specialised addiction therapies, including:

-Our core programme of therapies target the patient’s psychological well-being, and break the mental links to ketamine addiction.
+Our core programme of therapies targets the patient’s psychological well-being and breaks the mental links to ketamine addiction.
 These are supported by our complementary therapies, which help to reconnect the patient with themselves, others around them, and nature.
-These include:

 Continuing Care – After Rehab

-When the patient is ready to re-enter their daily lives, we equip them with with personalised two year continuing care plan.
+When the patient is ready to re-enter their daily lives, we equip them with a personalised two-year continuing care plan.
 They will also be advised to attend peer support groups such as Narcotics Anonymous, to continue their progress.
 In addition, we offer a series of teletherapy sessions, as well as optional weekly, drop-in therapy sessions.

 We believe in you – we’re in your corner